reactivego/jig/cmd/jig/README.md

-# Just in time Generics
+# Command jig supports Generics for Go
 [![](http://godoc.org/github.com/reactivego/generics/cmd/jig?status.png)](http://godoc.org/github.com/reactivego/generics/cmd/jig)

 Generics are not supported directly by Go.
 A code generator tool is needed. `Jig` generates strongly typed code from generic templates.
 It builds a program and uses compile errors to figure out what code to generate.